Ricoo/JSPixelEngine/README.md

 - Sprite Atlas system
 - Animations
 - Particles
-- Linear increase of a variable through a time span
 - Colliders & hitboxes
+- Physics and rigid bodies

 ### Upcoming features

+- Scene system inducing dynamic import and creation of GameObjects through a JSON
 - Dynamic components for game objects :
   - Event triggering
   - Image/sprite filters
+- Sound engine
 - Management of two or more canvas instances running at once (to run a minimap or for multiboxing/screen splitting for example)

 ### Usage